EARN WHILE YOU LEARN WITH AN APPRENTICESHIP THROUGH OPTIMUM SKILLS

 3) EARN WHILE YOU LEARN

 Apprenticeships are free for people of all ages to do, meaning no tuition fees and no debt.
 You’ll even be getting paid to do it!
 The minimum wage for apprentices under 19 or in the first year of their apprenticeship is currently £3.70, however, some employers will pay more.
-Rather than having to pay thousands in tuition fees, apprentices get paid for learning new skills.
+Apprentices get paid for learning new skills, rather than having to pay thousands in tuition fees.

 4) GROWING AMOUNT OF APPRENTICESHIP ROUTEWAYS